themeum/tutor-divi-modules/README.md

 # Tutor Divi Modules

-This plugin adds 23+ addons to Divi page builder and allows you to create your own custom layout and styling for Tutor LMS courses.
-To make use of the Divi builder to build a custom course template, you need to create your own course template first.
+This plugin adds 23+ addons to the Divi page builder and allows you to create your own custom layout and styling for Tutor LMS courses using the powerful Divi page builder.

-You can do that by heading to your WordPress admin page, and then from the dashboard panel head to Templates > Saved Templates > Add New and from the “Choose Template Type” dropdown, select page.
-Give the template a name and also make sure to enable ”Tutor LMS Single Course Template”.
-Then, from the default editing panel, click on “Edit With Divi” to start up the Divi Page builder interface.
-You will find all the necessary addons to create a single course page from the left sidebar’s Tutor LMS section.

 ## Prerequisite